gitMichal/bamba/blog/bamba-9b-release.md

 | **Figure 1:** Throughput improvements of Bamba | **Figure 2:** Latency improvements of Bamba |

-Our analysis indicates that on a H100 NVIDIA GPU, we expect 4-5x speedup when inference shifts to a memory bottleneck (which typically happens in production settings).
+Our analysis indicates that on a H100 NVIDIA GPU, we expect 4-5x speedup when inference shifts to a memory bottleneck (which typically happens in production settings) - see section on **Arithmetic Intensity**.
 However, we have not realized that in vLLM because of two primary reasons: (i) chunked pre-fill is not supported for Bamba and any Mamba2 based architectures, (ii) memory allocation is assuming standard transformer KV-cache, and (iii) kernels are not optimized for inference.
 These issues are being tracked [here](https://github.com/foundation-model-stack/bamba/issues/3).

 ## Model architecture
 We base our model architecture on the NVIDIA Hybrid Mamba2 with the following changes.